avnet-iotconnect/iotc-python-lite-sdk-demos/stm32mp135f-dk/demo-expansions/ai-vision/README.md

 ## Step 1: Acquire Necessary Files
 * Download the vision-ai-expansion.zip folder in this directory and extract it to a known location

-* Within the unzipped folder, locate the AIMP1_template.JSON file and use it as the template when creating your device in IoTConnect
+* Download the AIMP1_template.JSON file in this directory and **use it as the template when creating your device in IoTConnect**

 ## Step 2: Configure Board for AI Vision